How does Rest Less make money

 As with anything to do with insurance, always check the small print to make sure you have the cover for the countries you’re visiting.

-2. Your claim might be rejected if you’ve had too many drinks
+2. Your claim might be rejected if you’ve had one too many

-Most of us will have an alcoholic drink or two while we’re on holiday, but if something happens when you’re under the influence and you need to make a claim on your insurance your insurer might refuse to pay out.
+Many of us will enjoy an alcoholic drink or two while we’re on holiday, but if something happens when you’re under the influence and you need to make a claim on your insurance, your insurer might refuse to pay out.

 If, for example, you take a fall while on a walking holiday in Spain, usually you’d be able to use your insurance to claim for medical costs, but if you’ve been enjoying a few too many sangrias before the walk, this could affect your claim.

 Insurers don’t have a blanket limit for alcohol intake and the rules vary depending on the insurance provider, the policy, and the individual situation.
 This is because everyone has different tolerance levels.
-A 50-year old dad, for example, might have a different tolerance to his 18-year old son.
+A 50-year-old dad, for example, might have a different tolerance than his 18-year-old son.

 On the whole, however, if you’ve had an accident and the amount of alcohol you had consumed at the time could have affected your judgement, it could make an impact on the claim.